-Samsung Galaxy Note vs. Motorola DROID RAZR MAXX Dogfight Part 2Aaron Baker - Editor-in-Chief
+Samsung Galaxy Note vs. Motorola DROID RAZR MAXX Dogfight Part 2Aaron Baker - Director, Content and Partnerships

 Time for another dogfight battle between two hot Android superphones: AT&T's Samsung Galaxy Note and Verizon's Motorola DROID RAZR MAXX.
 The Samsung Galaxy Note offers a 1.5 GHz dual-core Snapdragon CPU, 5.3-inch Super AMOLED HD display with 1280x800 pixels, 8-megapixel shooter with 1080p HD video recording capabilities, a front-facing camera for video calling, 2,500 mAh battery, S Pen for capacitive input (using Wacom technology), and Android 2.3 with Samsung's TouchWiz 4.0.
 Motorola's DROID RAZR MAXX sports a 1.2 GHz dual-core TI OMAP CPU, 4.3-inch Super AMOLED Advanced display with 540x960 pixels, 8-megapixel camera with 1080p HD video recording, front-facing shooter, large 3,300 mAh battery, and Android 2.3 with Motorola's custom interface.
 They're both packing 4G LTE, and are available at their respective carriers for $299.99 with a two-year contract.